 If your software is no longer free after thirty days, skip the “free for 30 days” call to action, which leaves people wondering how expensive it will be when the trial is over, and instead offer them the least expensive or simplest package you provide in your call to action.

 People DO Like Transparency

-Think about the CTA “$300 / mo, free to try for the first month”.
+Think about the CTA, or call to action, “$300 / mo, free to try for the first month”.
 This tells the consumer exactly how much it costs per month, which means they will be less suspicious of your offer.
 By offering the first month free, you are inviting them to try your software at no risk.
-This is the kind of transparency consumers are looking for when they are making a purchase.
+This is the kind of transparency consumers are looking for when making a purchase.

 Provide a Free and Public Version